awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 AWS Config discovers AWS resources in your account and then creates a map of relationships between AWS resources\.
 For example, a relationship might include an Amazon EBS volume `vol-123ab45d` attached to an Amazon EC2 instance `i-a1b2c3d4` that is associated with security group `sg-ef678hk`\.

-For more information, see [AWS Config Supported AWS Resource Types and Resource Relationships](resource-config-reference.md)\.
+For more information, see [Supported Resource Types](resource-config-reference.md)\.

 ## AWS Config Managed and Custom Rules<a name="aws-config-rules"></a>